pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 File, Volume and Tape Gateway data is stored in Amazon S3 buckets by AWS Storage Gateway.
 Tape Gateway supports backing data to Amazon S3 Glacier apart from the standard storage.

-Encrypting a file share: For a file share, you can configure your gateway to encrypt your objects with AWS KMS–managed keys by using SSE-KMS.
+Encrypting a file share: For a file share, you can configure your gateway to encrypt your objects with AWS KMS-managed keys by using SSE-KMS.

-Encrypting a volume: For cached and stored volumes, you can configure your gateway to encrypt volume data stored in the cloud with AWS KMS–managed keys by using the Storage Gateway API.
+Encrypting a volume: For cached and stored volumes, you can configure your gateway to encrypt volume data stored in the cloud with AWS KMS-managed keys by using the Storage Gateway API.

-Encrypting a tape: For a virtual tape, you can configure your gateway to encrypt tape data stored in the cloud with AWS KMS–managed keys by using the Storage Gateway API.
+Encrypting a tape: For a virtual tape, you can configure your gateway to encrypt tape data stored in the cloud with AWS KMS-managed keys by using the Storage Gateway API.

 ### Tape Gateway
 Tape Gateway enables you to replace using physical tapes on-premises with virtual tapes in AWS without changing existing backup workflows.
 Tape Gateway supports all leading backup applications and caches virtual tapes on-premises for low-latency data access.
 Tape Gateway encrypts data between the gateway and AWS for secure data transfer and compresses data and transitions virtual tapes between Amazon S3 and Amazon S3 Glacier, or Amazon S3 Glacier Deep Archive, to minimize storage costs.